- Research Interests/Specializations

 - B.A.
 Political Science, Webster University

 I am a scholar of urban planning, policy, and politics.
 I take an ethnographic approach to the study of contemporary urban problems with an empirical focus on fiscal politics and the role of public and private finance in sub-national urban governance.
-In my research I argue that planners, politicians, and publics are increasingly addressing contemporary problems of development and urban governance in the domain of fiscal and financial administration.
-Taking this financial problematic as an entry point, I examine the general concepts and historical practices that I argue are central to understanding contemporary fiscal politics in most of the urban world.
-I contribute to a set of timely concepts—territory, risk, publics, informality, refusal—through an inquiry into the government of liberal democracy.
-But I do so from a location still relatively overlooked by scholarship on political modernity: urban Africa.
+In my research I argue that planners, politicians, and publics are increasingly addressing problems of development and urban governance in the domain of fiscal and financial administration.

 In my dissertation, Fiscal autonomy: Urban democracy and the politics of public finance in Dakar, Senegal, I argue that contemporary transformations in urban democracy and citizenship are increasingly unfolding in the domain of municipal public finance.
 Although Senegal’s postcolonial political leaders designed the past half century of decentralization reforms to promote local democratic control over public services, widespread political and technical blockages regularly confound access to this much-needed wealth.
 I argue that, far from being fixed by law, municipal fiscal authority is constituted by diverse and provisional techniques of rule—from credit risk rating to charismatic violence.
 I organize Fiscal autonomy around four politically contentious revenue streams—central state transfers, local taxes, municipal bonds, and user fees—that are at the heart of the practical expansion of municipal fiscal authority and autonomy in the contemporary urban world.

 Alongside my dissertation, I set out two collaborative research agendas that bring the disciplines of urban studies and planning closer to the political changes in—and practical challenges of—financing urban public services in the Global South.
-My ongoing research with Hannah Appel (Assistant Professor in UCLA’s Department of Anthropology) examines a new paradigm of development in which pan-African financial institutions use investment in infrastructures, municipalities, and households to realize a postcolonial vision of continental unity.
-Further, I am outlining a collaborative research agenda with Liza Rose Cirolia (African Center for Cities, University of Cape Town) that draws on science and technology studies to focus scholarly and policy attention on the often unacknowledged political effects of the legal and technological aspects of urban fiscal reform.
+My first research project examines a new paradigm of development in which pan-African politics is shfting into the technical terrain of infrastructure planning and finance.
+This research is part of a comparative and collaborative project formed in dialogue with Professors Kevin Donovan (University of Edinburgh), Hannah Appel (UCLA), and Janet Roitman (The New School).
+Further, I am outlining a collaborative research agenda on "The Fiscal City" that examines the relationship between the built environment and urban public finance.
+For this project, I partner with Liza Rose Cirolia, a policy researcher and consultant at the African Center for Cities, University of Cape Town.

 - Courses Taught